Cominco Resources: Concentrate Slurry Pipeline

 Thickened phosphate concentrate slurry is stored in two agitated head tanks, which provide surge capacity of 18 hours at each end of the system.
 The concentrate thickener provides four hours of additional storage.
-Slurry is pumped from the head tanks at 60% solids w/w to the mainline slurry pumps, by centrifugal charge pumps.
+Slurry is pumped from the head tanks at 60% solids w/w to the mainline slurry pumps, via centrifugal charge pumps.

 The 42.1 km long, 300 mm outside diameter carbon steel slurry pipeline is buried to a depth of 1 m for protection, to remove any conflict of land use and so as not to present a barrier to people and fauna en route.
-The system includes leak detection, pressure monitoring and cathodic corrosion protection, fibre-optic telecommunications linking the mine site to Pointe Indienne, discharge end line choking and mass balance measurement.
+The system includes leak detection, pressure monitoring, cathodic corrosion protection, fibre-optic telecommunications linking the mine site to Pointe Indienne, discharge end line choking and mass balance measurement.

 A single mainline pump station is located at the beneficiation plant.
-Two single stage, 1.5 MW positive displacement piston pumps, with variable speed drives, pressure pulsation dampeners and pressure relief devices are provided with one pump in operation and one standby.
-The system is designed to operate continuously for the life of the Project with a maximum operating pressure of 87 bar.
-The system is well within the envelope of proven technology and is comparable to other phosphate pipeline currently in commercial operation.
+Two single stage, 1.5 MW positive displacement piston pumps, with variable speed drives, pressure pulsation dampeners, and pressure relief devices, are provided with one pump in operation and one standby.
+The system is designed to operate continuously for the life of the project, with a maximum operating pressure of 87 bar.
+The system is well within the envelope of proven technology and is comparable to other phosphate pipelines currently in commercial operation.

-Ausenco PSI based in Concord California undertook the design and cost estimation of the concentrate slurry pipeline.
+Ausenco PSI, based in Concord California, undertook the design and cost estimation of the concentrate slurry pipeline.
 PSI has a long history in slurry pipeline design that extends over 33 years, and was selected by Groupe Cherifien des Phosphates (OCP) to complete the basic design of the OCP phosphate pipeline project in Morocco.